cpraveen/numa/lagrange.md

 p_N(x_i) = y_i, \qquad i=0,1,\ldots,N
 $$

-and hence is the solution to
-the interpolation problem.
+and hence is the solution to the interpolation problem.

 :::{prf:example}
 Initially, let us use some python functions to compute the interpolating polynomial.
-In particular, we use `polyfit` and `polyval` functions.
+In particular, we use [`scipy.interpolate.barycentric_interpolate`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.barycentric_interpolate.html) function which we will explain in the next chapter.
 We will demonstrate this for the function

 $$
 f(x) = \cos(4\pi x), \qquad x \in [0,1]
 $$

-Note that polyfit actually performs a least squares fit, but we give $N+1$ points and ask for a degree $N$ polynomial, which gives an interpolating polynomial.

 Define the function